DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The green labyrinth [Ciel Mir Forest] - was a natural maze, with many trees, towering over the ground, being lined up in disarray.
 Only a sparse amount of light could pass through the cover of densely growing leaves.

-The ground was covered in muddy leaf mould
+The ground was covered in muddy leaf mould.
 Leaves blown by the wind were shaking and rustling with a pleasant sound.
 The serenity of this land had likely been undisturbed for hundreds of years.
 And now that...